 The owner added even more luxury with two beige-white pillows.

-The BYD F3 GLX-i was powered by a 1.6 liter four-cylinder petrol engine with an output of 100 hp and 134 Nm.
+The BYD F3 GLX-i was powered by a 1.6-liter four-cylinder petrol engine with an output of 100 hp and 134 Nm.
 The motor was mated to a five-speed manual transmission, sending power to the front wheels.
-Top speed was 180 km/h and 0-100 was gone in 12.3 seconds.
+The top speed was 180 km/h and 0-100 was gone in 12.3 seconds.
 From 2005 until 2007 the manual was the only gearbox available.
 Only in 2008 did BYD add an automatic gearbox to the lineup.
-Price in 2005 for the GLX-i model started at 80.800 yuan.
+The price in 2005 for the GLX-i model started at 80.800 yuan.

 The rear BYD badge is an oldie too!